 This is my second interview with Ali N. Swetat (23).
 Ali has been a close friend of mine ever since we met for the first time at the University of Haifa in Israel.
 Back then, in fall 2015, we were both young and naïve, full of hopes and dreams for the future.
-He was a devout Muslim and I was a neoconservative evangelical Christian.
-Now we have both grown up and become more realistic and mature.
+He was a devout Sunni Muslim and I was a bigoted evangelical Christian.
+Now we have both grown up and become more reasonable and mature.
 Ali will soon graduate in psychology and go on to pursue his career as a psychotherapist.
-He has left organized religion and now dedicates his life to intercultural understanding and reconciliation.
+He has left religion and now dedicates his life to intercultural understanding and reconciliation.

 Hello Ali, how have you been doing lately?

 Ali: Thank you for having me first of all.
 I’m doing pretty good, just came back from vacation and now we have Holidays, Passover, for two weeks.
 I am currently working on my Bachelor thesis and I have to do some other things.